greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Systray icon wasn't removed when stopping Greenshot
 * Installer fixes for silent installation and the selected installer language will be passed to Greenshot
 * Hotkeys on Windows 7 x64 weren't working, should be okay now.
+* Changed variable naming from %VAR% to ${VAR} to prevent early resolving on the command-line

 Features added:
 * Dutch is added to all Greenshot parts (application, plugins and installer)